Khaled-Mahmmoud/MyCompetitiveProgramming/General/Time Complexity.md

 **Calculation rules**

-The time complexity of an algorithm is denoted O(···) where the three dots represent some function O(n)   Usually, the variable n denotes the maximum size of the input For example, if the input is an array of numbers, n will be the size of the array and if the input is a string, n will be the length of the string
+The time complexity of an algorithm is denoted O(···) where the three dots represent some function O(n)   Usually, the variable n denotes the maximum size of the input.
+For example, if the input is an array of numbers, n will be the size of the array and if the input is a string, n will be the length of the string